bailey-lab/MIPTools/docs/guides/example_longitudinal_study.rst

 Interpreting the wrangler output
 --------------------------------
 In the pre-configured settings, output of the wrangling step will go to a folder called "wrangled_data."
+This is controlled by the wrangler_folder variable in the config.yaml file.
 If you'd like to see the 'raw' outputs of the wrangler, the main output file is called allInfo.tsv.gz and it can be unzipped for reading in tabular format.
 Each row gives UMI counts, genetic sequence, and statistics associated with a single haplotype associated with a particular MIP of a particular sample.

 Later steps will parse this table into graphical formats that will be easier to interpret.